Y-cruncher

-Since 2010, y-cruncher has been used for all record calculations of the number pi and other constants.
+Since 2010, y-cruncher has been used for all record calculations of the number π and other constants.

 The software is downloadable from the website of the developers for Microsoft Windows and Linux.
 It does not have a graphical interface, but works on the command line.
 Calculation options are selected or entered via the text menu, the results are saved as a file.

-Some popular uses of y-cruncher are running hardware benchmarks to measure performance of computer system.
+Some popular uses of y-cruncher are running hardware benchmarks to measure performance of a computer system.
 An example of such benchmark is HWBOT. y-cruncher can also be used for stress-tests, as performed computations are sensitive to RAM errors and the program can automatically detect such errors.

 Development

 Alexander J. Yee started developing in high school a Java library for arbitrary-precision arithmetic called "BigNumber".
-With this he was able together with his roommate Raymond Chan on 8 December 2006 set the world record for the most number of calculated decimal places for the Euler-Mascheroni constant with 116 580 041 decimal places.
+With this he was able, together with his roommate Raymond Chan, on 8 December 2006 to set the world record for the most number of calculated decimal places for the Euler-Mascheroni constant with 116 580 041 decimal places.
 In January 2009, they broke their own record and calculated 14 922 244 782 decimal places.
 At this point, the program was renamed to "y-cruncher" and ported to C and C++.

-In the aftermath, Shigeru Kondo with the help of y-cruncher calculated $\pi$ to 5 trillion digits on 2 August 2010.
+In the aftermath, Shigeru Kondo with the help of y-cruncher calculated π to 5 trillion digits on 2 August 2010.

 Next year, Yee and Kondo calculated 10 trillion decimal places and broke the then-valid world record for decimal places of π.
 After that, Yee decided to completely overhaul the program and rewrite it from scratch in version v0.6.1.
-This enabled determining $\pi$ with 12.1 trillion digits in just 94 days compared to 371 days that were spent for the previous record.
+This enabled determining π with 12.1 trillion digits in just 94 days compared to 371 days that were spent for the previous record.